ibm-cloud-docs/power-iaas/configuring-private-network.md

 * This option is typically used to manage environments and is not recommended for production workloads.
 * Because VPN connects are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a VRA.
 * For more information, see [Setting up IPSec VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ipsec-vpn) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

+You cannot use the same private subnet for both IBM Cloud classic and IBM Cloud Power instances.
+These offerings are not colocated and their networks are not linked.
+You must order a DirectLink Connection.
+{: important}

 ## Connecting to the IBM Cloud Power infrastructure
 {: #cpn-connect-power}